jacopotagliabue/recs-at-resonable-scale/README.md

 Once the above setup steps are completed, you can run the flow:

 * cd into the `src` folder;
-* run the flow with `METAFLOW_PROFILE=metaflow AWS_PROFILE=tooso AWS_DEFAULT_REGION=us-west-2 python my_merlin_flow.py run --max-workers 4 --with card`, where `METAFLOW_PROFILE` is needed to select a specific Metaflow config (you can omit it, if you're using the default), `AWS_PROFILE` is needed to select a specific AWS config that runs the flow and it's related AWS infrastructure (you can omit it, if you're using the default), and `AWS_DEFAULT_REGION` is needed to specify the target AWS region (you can omit it, if you've it already specified in your local AWS PROFILE and you do not wish to change it).
+* run the flow with `AWS_PROFILE=DemoReno-363597772528 python my_merlin_flow.py run --max-workers 4 --with card`, where `AWS_PROFILE` is needed to select the AWS config that runs the flow and its related AWS infrastructure (you can omit it, if you're using the default).
+As per standard Metaflow setup, make sure to set as envs also `METAFLOW_PROFILE` and `AWS_DEFAULT_REGION` as needed (you can omit it, if you're using the default settings after the [AWS Setup](https://docs.metaflow.org/getting-started/infrastructure)).

-At the end of the flow, you can inspect the default [DAG Card](https://outerbounds.com/blog/integrating-pythonic-visual-reports-into-ml-pipelines/) with `METAFLOW_PROFILE=metaflow AWS_PROFILE=tooso AWS_DEFAULT_REGION=us-west-2 python my_merlin_flow.py card view get_dataset`:
+At the end of the flow, you can inspect the default [DAG Card](https://outerbounds.com/blog/integrating-pythonic-visual-reports-into-ml-pipelines/) with `python my_merlin_flow.py card view get_dataset`:

 ![Metaflow card](/images/card.png)